MohammedZ666/chrome-ext-template-vanilla-js/README.md

 # chrome-ext-vanilla-js

-This is repo for easy chrome extension deployment using webpack and vanilla js.
+This is a boilerplate repo for easy chrome extension development using vanilla js and webpack.

 Usage instructions: